-From the proposed collapse mode it is apparent that the beam is a mechanism.
+From the proposed collapse mechanism it is apparent that the beam is a mechanism.

-From the collapse BMD it can be seen that nowhere is $M{P}$ exceeded.
+From the collapse BMD it can be seen that nowhere is $M_P$ exceeded.

 Thus the solution meets the three conditions and so, by the Uniqueness Theorem, is the correct solution.